LAST UPDATED: JULY 22, 2017

 - In that point, do exchange your money at Tsim Sha Tsui area.
 Compare with a few money changers until you get a good deal.

 - You can bring packed lunch and water at Hong Kong Ocean Park.
-Food there is really pricy.
-Snacks are at HKD 40 already!
-Cheapest option is McDonald’s – which we took.
-McDonald’s doesn’t even offer free water.
+Just for reference, snacks there are being sold around HKD 40 each.

-- Feel free to haggle at night markets.
+- Learn to haggle at night markets.
 They expect it and when you make a move to leave their stalls, they will offer you lower prices.